djdurban/crossfit_madtown/_athletic-performance-training/youth-athletic-performance-training.markdown

 Ages: 8-12

-&nbsp;

 ### Advanced Youth Strength and Conditioning

-Perfect for “tweens,” this training program was created for our advanced/elite youth athletes.
+Perfect for \"tweens,\" this training program was created for our advanced/elite youth athletes.
 We cover the same skills and follow the same philosophy as in Youth Developmental Strength & Conditioning, but the class is carried out at an accelerated pace, focusing on more complex skills.

 **Requirements necessary for program entry, include:**

 Must be between the ages of 10-12 years old

-Trained one or more years at &nbsp;MadTown
+Trained one or more years at MadTown

 Ability to: Successfully demonstrate a snatch/ clean and jerk w/ dowel, kip pull up, speed drills, rope climb, double-unders and squat (front, back & overhead).